Geometric-disentangelment Unlearning: Algorithm Details

-\paragraph{Which parameters are projected.} At each step we only project a small, automatically selected subset of trainable tensors: the last $K$ Transformer blocks (largest layer indices detected from names such as \texttt{.layers.$i$.}, \texttt{.h.$i$.}, \texttt{.blocks.$i$.}, \texttt{.decoder.layers.$i$.)}), plus the final normalization(s) and the output head.
+Here, we introduce the detailed practical implementation of Geometric-Disentanglement Unlearning (GU) in Algorithm~\ref{alg:GU}.
+At each step we only project a small, automatically selected subset of trainable tensors: the last $K$ Transformer blocks (largest layer indices detected from names such as \texttt{.layers.$i$.}, \texttt{.h.$i$.}, \texttt{.blocks.$i$.}, \texttt{.decoder.layers.$i$.)}), plus the final normalization(s) and the output head.
 This keeps cost and memory small while targeting the most forget-sensitive layers.

-\paragraph{Metric $H$ used by the projectors.} We work in coordinates whitened by the Adam preconditioner.
+We work in coordinates whitened by the Adam preconditioner.
 For each selected parameter tensor $p$, let $v_p$ denote Adam’s second moment estimate; then

 In practice, we \emph{bind} to the optimizer state and reuse $v_p$ without extra memory; if unavailable, we maintain an EMA of squared gradients.
 All projections are performed in whitened coordinates $\tilde g = W_p g$.
 Thus, $H$ is approximated by the Adam diagonal Fisher/Gauss–Newton surrogate already maintained during training.